Skip to main content

 You save

-Example reflects Accident & Illness plan with optional Congenital & Hereditary rider as well as the optional Cruciate rider added after the first year of coverage, with unlimited annual limit for each category with 90% reimbursement after the $250 annual deductible has been met.
+Example reflects Modular Plan Accident, Illness and optional Congenital & Hereditary rider as well as the optional Cruciate rider added after the first year of coverage, with $5,000 annual limit for each category and 80% reimbursement after the $250 annual deductible has been met.
 This plan may not be available in all areas.
 Pre-existing conditions are not covered.
 Veterinary bill amount is based on expenses incurred in the first 30 days after initial diagnosis.

 Nationwide® pet insurance claim example